sumayyah/MovieBrowser/README.md

 ## Improvements I would have made with more time

 1) I would have added the detail view by creating a BottomSheetDialogFragment to render the view, passing in the id of the clicked Movie via navArgs.
 It would render UIStates defined by a DetailViewModel.
 The DetailViewModel would have relied on the Repository's in-memory cache to instantly access Movie object by id.
 Navigation components would manage the transitions between MainFragment and DetailFragment.

 2) I would have made the GridAdapter's spanCount flexible, show we can show more columns in different screen sizes

 3) I would have built a more robust data management and caching layer.
-Ideally there would be an in-memory cache (ie a DAO class), and a DataSource class that will handle: data syncronization between network response and cache, returning the correct data for online/offline cases, transforming api response to any domain model, etc. The Repository would take the DataSource class as a dependency and map the reponses as StateFlows for any observers.
+Ideally there would be an in-memory cache (ie a DAO class), a disk caching strategy, and a DataSource class that will handle: data synchronization between network response and cache, returning the correct data for online/offline cases, transforming api response to any domain model, etc. The Repository would take the DataSource class as a dependency and map the responses as StateFlows for any observers.

-## Notes

-Aside from the imported dependencies, all code in this project is written by me.